Jessica Zaehringer, MA, MSW, LCSW

 Be comfortable in your skin…meeting your expectations.

-I help women of all ages learn to forgive themselves for not being perfect – all while learning to give themselves grace.
+I help adults of all ages learn to forgive themselves for not being perfect – all while learning to give themselves grace.
 Together we work to increase the ease with which you healthily cope with the stress of life.
 Learn to create a space for yourself that cultivates a sense of hope.
 Live the life that you truly want – setting and meeting your own expectations.

 You are not broken – let me help you define your path and stay the course you desire.
 My therapeutic approach is collaborative and relaxed.
 Sessions resemble a conversation – not a traditional doctor/patient visit.
 I want to understand you in the context of your unique experience and assist you to work through the issues that trouble you.
-Even talking about difficult issues, sessions are generally a positive experience.
+Even though we are talking about difficult issues, sessions are generally a positive experience.

 Therapy is self-care.